reidya3/rental_prices_predictor/README.md

 *	**Gradient Boosted Regression** –   GBDT are better learners than Random Forests.

-## Model performance
+## Model Evaluation <a name="model2"></a>
-The Random Forest model far outperformed the other approaches on the test and validation sets.
+The Random Forest model far outperformed the other approaches on the training and test sets.
 *	**Multiple Linear Regression** : MAE = 353.42
 *	**Lasso Regression**: MAE = 349.80
 *	**Random Forest**: MAE = 302.68